Kidney Cancer Treatmetn symptoms of kidney cancer

 Stem Cell Therapy for Kidney Cancer

-Our stem cell therapy for kidney cancer is customized specific to patient needs.
+Our stem cell therapy for kidney cancer is explicitly customized to the patient’s needs.
 The individualized protocol helps patients fight cancer using traditional cancer treatment and alternative natural cellular-based therapies.
-For over 15 years, our approach to integrated healthcare relies on research-based treatment plans comprehensive and specific to patient medical needs to ensure the highest chances of success.
-The Regeneration Center offer a holistic approach to modern healthcare.
-We strive to fight cancer and alleviate underlying symptoms that can increase the patient’s quality of life.
-Cancer stem cell treatment plans also helps patients achieve long term remission rates by addressing the root cause of disease and not just its symptoms.
+For nearly two decades, our approach to integrated healthcare has relied on research-based treatment plans that are comprehensive and tailored to patients’ medical needs to maximize the likelihood of success.
+The Regeneration Center offers a holistic approach to modern healthcare.
+We strive to combat cancer and alleviate underlying symptoms that can improve patients’ quality of life.
+Cancer stem cell treatment plans also help patients achieve long-term remission rates by addressing the disease’s root cause rather than its symptoms.

 Warning and Dangers of Cancer Herbal Therapies

-Some herbal based treatment might help treat some symptoms associated with kidney cancer, however patients diagnosed with cancer need to be extra precautious before digesting an herbal remedy of unknown sources.
-A compromised renal system may have a much harder time metabolizing substances.
+Some herbal-based treatments might help treat some symptoms associated with kidney cancer.
+However, patients diagnosed with cancer need to be extra cautious before consuming an herbal remedy from unknown sources.
+A compromised renal system may have greater difficulty metabolizing substances.
 Since many herbal preparations and extracts are alcohol-based, kidney cancer patients should always double-check all the ingredients before taking any herbs.
 Furthermore, some herbal supplements for kidney cancer can cause excessive bleeding and prevent blood from clotting properly.

 Primary kidney cancer can be defeated.
-Our goal is to heal the body from the inside out and help patients achieve the longest possible rates of remission.
-Our natural cell based approach to healthcare means that we will work with you and your primary care doctor to determine the best overall treatment options.
-Our treatment evaluation for kidney cancer does require review of current medical records.
-Patients who for some reason are not responding to traditional treatments or those where surgery is not a good option, our team can review your Radiology scans (CT, ultrasound, or MRI) and lab tests to target the tumor(s) better and destroy them using minimally invasive techniques.
-We provide you with access to innovative kidney cancer treatment techniques and immunotherapies when appropriate.
+Our goal is to treat the body from the inside out and help patients achieve the most prolonged possible remission.
+Our natural cell-based approach to healthcare means we will work with you and your primary care doctor to determine the best overall treatment options.
+Our treatment evaluation for kidney cancer does require a review of current medical records.
+For patients who, for some reason, are not responding to traditional treatments or for whom surgery is not a good option, our team can review your Radiology scans (CT, ultrasound, or MRI) and laboratory tests to better target the tumor(s) and destroy them using minimally invasive techniques.
+We provide access to innovative kidney cancer treatment techniques and immunotherapies when appropriate.
 The Regeneration Center also offers its patients comprehensive follow-up care and survivorship programs ( In Thailand only) for patients recovering from kidney cancer.

 The outlook for patients diagnosed with renal cancer has never been better.
 Thanks to modern medicine, many people survive the disease.
-The Regeneration Cancer center has cared for patients worldwide who were diagnosed with different types of kidney lesions and stages of kidney cancer.
-To learn more about our treatment protocols and biological therapy for kidney cancer please contact us today.
+The Regeneration Cancer Center has cared for patients worldwide who were diagnosed with different types of kidney lesions and stages of kidney cancer.
+Please contact us today to learn more about our treatment protocols and biological therapy for kidney cancer.

 Published Clinical Citations